fatimahsy/Nigeria_Democracy-/README.md

 As a Nigerian, i have witnessed firsthand the profound impact of corruption on governance, development, and public trust.
 According to Transparency International's 2023 Corruption Perception Index, Nigeria ranks 145 out of 180 countries, with a score of 25/100, indicating pervasive corruption in the public sector (Transparency International,2023).

-This project leverages data from Afrobarometer's Nigeria Round 9 survey to analyze how demographic factors like education, gender, and geographic location influence perceptions of corruption in the presidency.
+This project uses data from Afrobarometer's Nigeria Round 9 survey to analyze how demographic factors like education, gender, and geographic location influence perceptions of corruption in the presidency.
 By examining these patterns, i aim to provide data-driven insights that can inform efforts to rebuild public trust and promote accountability in governance.

 ## 🗂File Structure